 The island is easily accessible by ferry from multiple California docks and only costs about $70 round trip.
 The Catalina Express and the Catalina Flyer both operate ferries to and from the island every day.
 We drove to Long Beach from San Diego for the The Catalina Express to Avalon (Catalina Island).
 The ferry was a comfortable trip lasting about an hour each way.
 The overall ease and affordability of getting to the island is just one reason why this is a must visit travel destination in the United States!

-What to do on Catalina Island:
+What to do on a Catalina Island Day Trip:

 Descanso Beach Club – Visiting the beach club is a must for any trip to Catalina!
 The club’s located right on the waterfront and is open to the public for dining, chaise and cabana rentals.
 We had a rental pair of chaise lounges on the Descanso beach which I highly recommend.
 I felt the epitome of “island vacation vibes” laying out on the beach, eating refreshing, tropic meals off the menu.
 I tried several great items off the menu including the ceviche, poke bowl, and guacamole.